-The service plan to which a merchant subscribes.
+The Clover service plan to which a merchant subscribes.
 More about merchant plans.

 A category of functionality on the Clover platform.
-A merchant will have access to certain modules, depending on its service plan.
-Developers add metadata about app functionality through Clover’s modules framework.
+A merchant will have access to certain modules depending on its service plan.
+Developers add metadata about their app's functionality through Clover’s modules framework.
 Clover uses this information to determine which apps will be available with each service plan.
 For example, all plans include the Payments, Employees, Settings, Printers, and Customers modules.
 Higher-level service plans may also include modules for handling items (inventory), discounts, etc. More about modules.

-A transaction in which a customer leverages an Apple Pay, Samsung Pay, or Android Pay mobile wallet by tapping their mobile device to the card reader.
+A transaction in which a customer uses an Apple Pay, Samsung Pay, or Android Pay mobile wallet by tapping their mobile device to the card reader.

 See Pay Display app.

-A partial authorization.
 The payment gateway may return a partial authorization if the transaction amount exceeds the customer’s credit or debit card limit.
-See How can I test a Partial Auth? and How can I tell whether a Partial Auth has occurred? for more information.
+See How can I tell whether a Partial Auth has occurred? for more information.